tz-dev/The-Meta-Space-Model/README.md

 ---

-**Please note:** You can download the index.html, upload it to a service like Chat-GPT and have it do calculations based on this model.
+**Please note:** You can download the index.html, upload it to a service like Chat-GPT and:
+- have it do calculations based on this model
+- inquire probabilities for future measurements from satellites and LHC
+- ask it to classify & compare the model to other theories
+- ask about consequences for technologies
+- just have fun!